 Washable pads can be made from many materials, including wool, cotton, velour, polyester or bamboo fleece.
 Some contain a thin layer of plasticised fabric such as PUL or an absorbent layer of microfibre.
 I usually bleed for 5 days and find my stash of 14 pads is enough.
 I rinse them after use and keep a lidded bucket to soak the pads in the bathroom, then do one wash per month at the end of my cycle.

 If you’re looking for a zero-waste replacement for tampons, the menstrual cup is a great option: a soft washable cup which sits snugly over your cervix.
 Different brands have slightly different capacities but they can hold between 20-30ml of blood and can go up to 12 hours before emptying.
 Because cups catch menstrual blood rather than absorb it they don’t interfere with your other vaginal fluids, so they can help prevent the vaginal dryness that some people experience during their period.
-Once a month your cup needs to be sterilised by boiling for 10 minutes or using a sterilising solution.
+Once a month your cup needs to be sterilised by boiling or using a sterilising solution.
 With proper care, a menstrual cup can last for years, which makes it a great choice for plastic-free periods.
 Mooncup and OrganiCup* are both made from medical grade silicone.
 TOTM* have three sizes of cup made from medical grade TPE (Thermoplastic Elastomer).
 MyCup has written this guide to the differences between silicone and TPE.
 For a natural and plastic-free option, Fair Squared have created a cup from 100% natural Fairtrade certified rubber*.